inphobia/lggr-clone/docs/index.md

 ### Apache

 Just extract the files into your root web folder, i.e. /var/www/lggr and create a virtual host configuration.
-You have to adjust the database connection within inc/config_class.php to your needs.
+You have to adjust the database connection within inc/Config.php to your needs.
 Use the read only mysql user.

 ### PHP

 You need at least version 7.3, I’m developing using 7.4.

+After extracting the sources, go that folder and run

+    composer install
+    npm install

+Which should create the 'vendor' and 'node\_modules' folders.

 ### stunnel